uw-loci/EBEAM_webmonitor/README.md

 The url for the website is: [ebeam-webmonitor.onrender.com/](https://ebeam-webmonitor.onrender.com/)

-## Logic for updating the Interlocks Section
+## Logic for Updating the Interlocks Section
-Please note the correspondance between each of the input/output saftey terminal data flags and the different indicators.
-We use the same mapping in the code, as per the following G9 Driver Schematic Diagram:
+Please note the correspondence between each of the input and output Safety Terminal Data Flags and the respective indicators.
+The same mapping is used in the code, as illustrated in the following G9 Driver Schematic Diagram:

 ![Annotated Schematic Diagram](schematic_diagram.svg)